Republic of Florence: 12th century

 The newly independent Florence prospered in the 12th century through extensive trade with foreign countries.
 This, in turn, provided a platform for the demographic growth of the city, which mirrored the rate of construction of churches and palazzi.
 This prosperity was shattered when Emperor Frederick I Barbarossa invaded the Italian peninsula in 1185.
-As a result, the margraves of Tuscany re-acquired Florence and its townlands.
-The Florentines re-asserted their independence when Holy Roman Emperor Henry VI died in 1197.
+As a result, the margraves of Tuscany reacquired Florence and its townlands.
+The Florentines reasserted their independence when Emperor Henry VI died in 1197.

 13th century

 Florence's population continued to grow into the 13th century, reaching 30,000 inhabitants.
 As has been said, the extra inhabitants supported the city's trade and vice versa.
 Several new bridges and churches were built, most prominently the cathedral of Santa Maria del Fiore, begun in 1294.
 The buildings from this era serve as Florence's best examples of Gothic Architecture.
 Politically, Florence was barely able to maintain peace between its competing factions.
-The precarious peace that existed at the beginning of the century was destroyed in 1216 when two factions, known as the Guelphs and the Ghibellines, began to war.
+The precarious peace that existed at the beginning of the century was destroyed in 1216 when two factions, known as the Guelphs and the Ghibellines, went to war.
 The Ghibellines were supporters of the noble rulers of Florence, whereas the Guelphs were populists.

 The Ghibellines, who had ruled the city under Frederick of Antioch since 1244, were deposed in 1250 by the Guelphs.
 The Guelphs led Florence to prosper further.
 Their primarily mercantile orientation soon became evident in one of their earliest achievements: the introduction of a new coin, the florin, in 1252.
 It was widely used beyond Florence's borders due to its reliable, fixed gold content and soon became one of the common currencies of Europe and the Near East.
 The same year saw the creation of the Palazzo del Popolo.
 The Guelphs lost the reins of power after Florence suffered a catastrophic defeat at the Battle of Montaperti against Siena in 1260.
 The Ghibellines resumed power and undid many of the advances of the Guelphs, for example the demolition of hundreds of towers, homes, and palaces.
 The fragility of their rule caused the Ghibellines to seek out an arbitrator in the form of Pope Clement IV, who openly favoured the Guelphs, and restored them to power.

 The Florentine economy reached a zenith in the latter half of the 13th century, and its success was reflected by the building of the famed Palazzo della Signoria, designed by Arnolfo di Cambio.
 The Florentine townlands were divided into administrative districts in 1292.
 In 1293, the Ordinances of Justice were enacted, which effectively became the constitution of the republic of Florence throughout the Italian Renaissance.
 The city's numerous luxurious palazzi were becoming surrounded by townhouses built by the ever prospering merchant class.
 In 1298, the Bonsignori family of Siena, one of the leading banking families of Europe, went bankrupt, and the city of Siena lost its status as the most prominent banking center of Europe to Florence.